olankens/machogen/README.md

 This profile has to be used when debugging with your code editors and IDEs.

 This script was tested on macOS Sonoma (14), Sequoia (15), and Tahoe (26).
-Machogen is part of the Homhogen project, which regroups some (the legal ones) of my setup scripts.

 # <samp>FEATURES</samp>